<?xml version="1.0" encoding="utf-8"?>

 Flowchart

-Because of their nature, flowcharts allow us to document the user and system flows more thoroughly, showing the branching of paths at decision points and how data flows through the system.
-They're excellent for representing the product's complexity, but the downside they share with task flows is that they don't show any UI design.
+This structure allows you to document user and system flows more thoroughly, showing how paths branch at decision points and how data moves through the system.
+Flowcharts are excellent for representing product complexity.

 Exercise #3